 All of these programs share a bunch of code.
 Many of them are graphics programs, and they all need a large collection of subroutines to do the job of being a GUI.
 These programs link to a set of libraries provided by the system.
 These libraries are part of the application in that they run just as if they were compiled in the application.

-Collectively, the end user and system applications plus the libraries are often what users think of as the operating system.
-These are the Disney World we see as we walk the streets of the Magic Kingdom.
-But, there’s an interesting space underneath Cinderella’s Castle just as there is an interesting space behind the Utilidors of an operating system.
+Collectively, the end use and system applications plus the libraries are often what users think of as the OS.
+These make the Disney World we see, as we walk the streets of the Magic Kingdom.
+But, there’s an interesting space underneath Cinderella’s Castle just as there’s an interesting space behind the Utilidors of an OS.
 It’s called the kernel, and like the Disney cast member level, it’s what creates the magic of what appears above.